I like to use green tea for a refreshing face wash or as an antioxidant-rich addition to my clay face masks.

 I always try to purchase loose leaf organic tea.
 Bagged green tea is often lower quality and less fresh, as it’s typically made from loose tea leftovers.
 Opting for loose tea also allows you to explore and blend different types of tea.
 While some research has suggested that bagged tea has higher antioxidant levels, I believe the whole tea leaf provides a much better experience.
-When you drink loose leaf tea, you can taste the freshness, aromas, and flavors from its essential oils.
+When you drink loose leaf tea, you can taste the freshness, aromas, and flavors of its essential oils.
 The same applies when you use it topically on your skin.

 Aim to only use green teas without other flavors added.
-I also like to use white tea, which is a very lightly processed green tea and has numerous benefits for the skin.
+I also like to use white tea, which is very lightly processed green tea and has numerous benefits for the skin.